fmacias/FIFO-Task-Queue/README.md

 FifoTaskQueue is a FIFO task queue for .Net Framework. and it is able to interact with the GUI controlls or to process Task at the backend.

-The primary goal of this component is to allow asynchronous tasks sequentially.
+The primary goal of this component is to run asynchronous tasks sequentially, assuming that each task is subordinated to the previous ones, so that, canceling one, these subordinated wont be executed.

 It also observes the status of the processing Task for a tracking overview and supports task cancellation explicitly or after a given elapsed time.